iamsureshsharma/FlutterHooksExample/article.md

 ## 4. useRef()

-- An object that contain single mutable properties
+- An object that contains single mutable properties
 - Will not re-render the changes with every value change
 - useRef() will remember the data